willclarktech/elm-boilerplate/README.md

 ### Mock server

-This uses [json-server](https://github.com/typicode/json-server) to provide a simple, discardable json backend which can store and return data sent to/fetched from predictable REST API endpoints.
+This uses [Apollo’s graphql-server](https://github.com/apollostack/graphql-server) to provide a simple GraphQL backend which returns static data for queries/mutations.

-The live version of the site sends requests to a REST API, but until a backend is provided there will obviously be no save/load functionality.
+The live version of the site sends requests to a GraphQL API, but until a backend is provided there will obviously be no save/load functionality.

 ### Browser arrangement